galstreams: A Library of Milky Way Stellar Stream Footprints and Tracks: Introduction

-Our goal in this paper and with the new version (v1) of the \galstreams\ library is to collate the available information to provide homogeneous celestial, distance, proper motion and radial velocity tracks for the tidal streams found in the Milky Way.
-Such a compilation will make it easier to identify when a discovery is indeed a new structure and to find connections between structures scattered across the sky and will be an essential starting point for future automated systematic searches for new members of known streams.
+Our goal in this paper and with the new version (v1) of the \galstreams\ library is to collate the available information to provide \neww{a homogeneous framework with celestial, distance, proper motion and radial velocity \emph{track}}\footnote{\neww{\galstreams\ does not provide data for individual member stars for any stream.}} \neww{information available in the literature} for the tidal streams found in the Milky Way.
+Such a compilation will make it easier to identify when a discovery is indeed a new structure and to find connections between structures scattered across the sky, and will be an essential starting point for future automated systematic searches for new members of known streams.
 It is also intended as a resource for the community to identify where efforts can be directed to collect missing or insufficient information for the less studied streams, and avoid duplicating efforts when planning new observations.

 The structure of the paper is as follows: In Sec.~\ref{s:the_library} we present an overview of the information compiled in the library and discuss improvements with respect to the previous version of \galstreams.
-In Sec~\ref{s:stream_data_realizations} we present the general procedures used to implement the tracks for the streams found in the literature (Sec.~\ref{s:procedure}) and describe for each one the specific information used to implement it (Sec.~\ref{s:stream_tracks_implemented}).
+In Sec.~\ref{s:stream_data_realizations} we present the general procedures used to implement the tracks for the streams found in the literature (Sec.~\ref{s:procedure}) and describe for each one the specific information used to implement it (Sec.~\ref{s:stream_tracks_implemented}).
 In Sec.~\ref{s:excluded} we discuss structures that are \emph{not} included in the library.
 In Sec.~\ref{s:multiple_tracks} we compare tracks for streams with multiple instances available and discuss the criteria used to decide the track selected as the default in each case.
 In Sec.~\ref{s:global_props} we use the library to discuss properties of the system of stellar streams as a whole and conclude with a summary in Sec.~\ref{s:conclusions}.